ntnhut/LeetSolve/160. Intersection of Two Linked Lists/README.md

 * After iterating `listA = [4,1,8,4,5]`, you find the tail node is `'5'` and `listA.length = 5`.
 * After iterating `listB = [5,6,1,8,4,5]`, you find the tail node is the last `'5'` and `listB.length = 6`.
 * The two lists share the same tail.
 They must intersect at some node.
-* To find that intersection node, you have to reiterate the two nodes.
+* To find that intersection node, you have to reiterate the two lists.
 * Since `listB.length = 6 > 5 = listA.length`, you can start iterating `listB` first until the number of its remaining nodes is the same as `listA`.
 In this case, it is the node `'6'` of `listB`.
-* Now the two lists have the same length, you can iterate them the same time to find which node is shared.
+* Now you can iterate them at the same time to find which node is shared.
 * Found and return the intersection node `'8'`.

 ### Code